Who Do You Think Should Decide Right and Wrong?

 Because we can be culturally holy without love.

-Cultural holiness cares about how things seem and what people think but God calls His children to obedience for a higher purpose.
+Cultural holiness cares about how things seem and what people think but God calls His children to obey what He declares right and wrong for a higher purpose.

 A purpose of love.